 Tref = (TAL + TAR – TBL –TBR)/2

-Where T is the signal of the arrival times in the photomultiplier tubes, AL and AR are the times from the left and right signals from the top scintillator, and BL and BR are the signals for the B detector.
+where T is the signal of the arrival times in the photomultiplier tubes, AL and AR are the times from the left and right signals from the top scintillator, and BL and BR are the signals for the B detector.
 We assume all four photomultiplier tubes time resolution are equal.

 The timing for a cosmic ray particle to pass through counter S is